BernardoRFonseca/InsuranceCS/README.md

 ### Step 3.
 Exploratory Data Analysis (EDA)

+On Exploratory Data Analysis, Univariate, Bivariate and Multivariates study was performed to help understand the statistical properties of each attributes, correlations and hypothesis testing.

 ### Step 4.
 Data Preparation

+On this section, Standardization (StandardScaler Scaler), Rescaling (MinMax Scaler) and Encoding Transformations (Target Encoder) of the variables was carried out.

 ### Step 5.
 Feature Selection

+To select the features to be used, two methods were used:

+1. Application of Feature Importance using ExtraTreesClassifier method;
+2. EDA insights .

+**From Feature Importance:** 'vintage', 'annual_premium', 'age', 'region_code', 'vehicle_damage' and 'policy_sales_channel'
+**From EDA:** 'driving_license'

 ### Step 6.
 Machine Learning Modelling

+Machine learning models were trained and passed through Cross-Validation to evaluate the "real" performance.

 ### Step 7.
 Hyperparameter Fine Tuning

+Based on Machine Learning Modelling results, the best model was chosen and submited to Hyperparameter Fine Tuning to optize its performance.

 ### Step 8.
 Performance Evaluation and Interpretation

+One of the main steps is the performance evaluation and interpertration, this stage intends to translate the model performance into business value.
+In this case, a correct classification of customers intention will bring a higher volume of sales inside a limited investment budget.

 # 3. Data Insights

 # 4. Machine Learning Model Applied

+The following Machine Learning model were tested and cross-validated:

+- **Logistic Regression**
+- **Naive Bayes**
+- **Extra Trees**
+- **Random Forest Regressor**
+- **K-Nearest Neighbors Regressor (KNN)**
+- **XGBoost Classifier**
+- **LightGBM Classifier**
+- **CatBoost Classifier**

 # 5. Machine Learning Model Performance